 Best use: A fantastic lure for ice fishing

-Description: The slick jig is designed to excel in ice fishing conditions.
+Description: The Lindy Slick Jig is designed to excel in ice fishing conditions.
 The weight forward body is designed to imitate a tasty bug, and the banana shape helps it to move away from the fishing hole.
 The line can be tied to various parts of the jig depending on how you want it to work.

 For example, the knot can be tied at the rear, to encourage the jig to sink down and hit the bottom, disturbing the debris, which is sure to bring over some hungry walleye.

 It’s an easy jig to handle and set up and has proven its use time and time again, with many anglers having hauled home large loads of walleye.

 Some people have issues with the durability, in particular with the smaller jigs, and have complained that the hooks are prone to breaking after hooking three or four fish.
 However, the majority of people have happily used this jig time after time.

 The “green glow” color is particularly good for catching walleye, and the addition of live bait will increase your chances of a bite.
 While it is best used for ice fishing, it has also had good results in other seasons on the open water.